 Update Certificate Authority Authorization (CAA) DNS Records

-CAA DNS records are used to add an additional layer of protection by restricting the Certification Authorities that can issue SSL certificates for a domain.
-Once setup, systems can then verify that the authorized certificate providers in the CAA DNS records matches one of the entries reported in the site's certificate.
+CAA DNS records add an additional layer of protection by restricting the Certification Authorities that can issue SSL certificates for a domain.
+After setup, systems can verify that the authorized certificate providers in the CAA DNS records matches one of the entries reported in the site's certificate.

-To avoid any potential certification issues where the domain entered for the Custom Branded URL utilizes a CAA DNS record, it is necessary to add Let's Encrypt (letsencrypt.org) as an authorized Certification Authority (CA) either for the domain itself or the specific Dashboard subdomain.
-Please be aware that a CAA record configured at the domain level also applies to any of its subdomains, only set the CAA record for the subdomain where you wish to use a different CA to the main domain.
+To avoid potential certification issues where the domain entered for the Custom branded URL utilizes a CAA DNS record, it is necessary to add Let's Encrypt (letsencrypt.org) as an authorized Certification Authority (CA) either for the domain itself or the specific N-sight RMM subdomain.
+Please be aware that a CAA record configured at the domain level also applies to any of its subdomains, only set the CAA record for the subdomain where you want to use a different CA to the main domain.
+For example,

 Domain